Prof Linda Knight

 Prof Wendy Steele

 Wendy is a writer, activist, teacher and public speaker passionate about sustainability-led action on climate change based at RMIT University in Melbourne.
-She works at the nexus of the environmental humanities (literature and philosophy) and critical social sciences (human geography and urban governance/policy) bringing together critical theories, qualitative methodologies and participatory design practices that explore human-nature relationships within the context of the urban age.
+She works at the nexus of the environmental humanities (literature and philosophy) and critical social sciences (human geography and urban governance/policy), bringing together critical theories, qualitative methodologies, and participatory design practices to explore human-nature relationships in the context of the urban age.

 Prof Kit Wise